RCIC Membership Number: R534755

-- Complete and ensure that all forms and required documents are completed based on client’s immigration request and CIC regulation in effect.
+- Complete and ensure that all forms and required documents are completed based on the client’s immigration request and CIC regulation in effect.

 - Answer client’s request in a timely manner.

-- Provide client with a checklist of information and documents required in support of their citizenship application.
+- Provide clients with a checklist of information and documents required in support of their citizenship application.

 - Submit client application to CIC in a timely manner.

-Keep the client updated on any progress on client’s case and respond to all reasonable requests.
+Keep the client updated on any progress on the client’s case and respond to all reasonable requests.

 - Handle all correspondence with CIC on the client’s behalf.

-- Act in the best interest of client within the limits of the law.
+- Act in the best interest of the client within the limits of the law.